Skip to content

 PEI Rating 2 Tiles are used mostly on walls, and can also potentially be installed on floors with extremely light traffic where only bare feet or soft-soled slippers are used.
 Examples of such areas might be residential bathrooms and bedrooms.

-Our Candlestick wall tiles have a PEI 2 glaze.
+Our Matisse wall tiles have a PEI 2 glaze.

-PEI Rating 3 Tiles are suitable for all residential floors and walls, such as kitchen floors and backsplashes .
+PEI Rating 3 Tiles are what most people need for their homes, and are suitable for all residential floors and walls, such as kitchen floors and backsplashes.

-The tiles in our Diamond Collection and several of our Decorative Patterns, such as Chex, are PEI 3 rated and perfect for residential use .
+The tiles like Tangram Oak and several of our Decorative Patterns, such as Chex, are PEI 3 rated and perfect for residential use .

 PEI Rating 4 Tiles are durable enough to be not only be installed in residential spaces, but also some light commercial uses, such as retail stores, restaurants, and offices.
-Many of our Decorative Pattern tiles have PEI 4 rating, including Pistil, Revival, Damask, and Hydraulic.
+Many of our stone look tiles have PEI 4 rating, including our Vogue collection or our stone look Clay series.

-PEI Rating 5 Tiles represents the highest PEI score, which means that tiles with such a rating are resistant to visible wear with very high amounts of traffic.
-These can be used in heavy commercial areas like Shopping Malls and Airports.
+PEI Rating 5 Tiles represents the highest PEI rating for tile floors, which means that tiles with such a rating are resistant to visible wear with very high amounts of traffic.
+These can be used in heavy commercial areas including Shopping Malls and Airports.
+Check out our Cottage line!

 Now that I understand PEI durability rating, where do I find this when shopping tiles?

-Most tile manufacturers list the PEI Rating on the tile’s tear sheet and/or its packaging.
+Most tile manufacturers list the PEI Rating for tile floors on the tile’s tear sheet and/or its packaging.
 If you're visiting a digital store like us here, you can find the PEI durability rating in the specifications tab of any product page.

 In short...

-PEI durability rating helps you assess whether a tile is resistant enough to long-term wear for the space that you're planning to use it in.
+PEI ratings for tile floors helps you assess whether a tile is resistant enough to long-term wear for the space that you're planning to use it in.
 There are 5 different levels:

-PEI Level 1 This is the least resistant, and is suited for interior walls, both residential and commercial.
+PEI Level 1 This is the least resistant and is suited for interior residential and commercial walls

-PEI Level 2 These tiles are also generally best on walls, although for certain products, they can also potentially used for light traffic residential floors.
+PEI Level 2 These tiles are also generally best on walls though can also be used on light traffic residential floors

 You can find a tile’s PEI durability rating in the "Specification" tab for any of our products in our online store.